 Lexus UX 250h MPG & CO2 emissions

 The Lexus UX is based on the hugely successful Toyota Prius – as well as its sister model the Toyota C-HR.
-But while the platform is the same, the UX uses a more powerful 2.0-litre petrol engine mated to two powerful electric motors.
+But while the platform is the same, the UX uses a more powerful 2.0-litre petrol engine paired with two electric motors.

-In terms of miles per gallon, the Lexus UX 250h is equally impressive.
-The front-wheel-drive car will return between 65.7 and 68.9mpg, while the four-wheel-drive one manages from 47mpg.
+In terms of miles per gallon, the Lexus is equally impressive.
+The front-wheel-drive car will return between 50 and 53mpg, while the four-wheel-drive one manages from 47mpg.
 We easily managed some 40-45mpg in a roughly equal mix of motorway and urban driving in the front-wheel drive model.